quarkusio/code.quarkus.io/README.md

 You can check deployed commit hash on: https://stage.code.quarkus.io/api/config

-# Promote to production
+# Promote to production (temporarily only available to Red Hat developers)

 1. Check that everything works as expected on [staging](#staging)
-2. Create a PR on https://github.com/quarkusio/code.quarkus.io-release with the commit hash to release
+2. (Inside Red Hat private network) Create a PR on this [link](https://gitlab.cee.redhat.com/service/app-interface/-/edit/master/data/services/launcher/cicd/ci-ext/saas.yaml with the commit hash to release) with the commit hash of to release
+3. Comment with `/lgtm` and wait for CI checks
-3. Merging the PR will trigger a deployment on production
+4. Merging the PR will trigger a deployment to production

 # To update the Quarkus version (after a new Quarkus release)